Azure/simdem/demo_scripts/containerAppsPython/README.md

 # Create a Container App On Azure
 Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
+Common use cases include: Deploying API endpoints, Hosting background processing applications and more.

 # Prerequisites